ke177409/Medical-Staffing-Plan/README.md

 * Spatial Analyis

 ## Purpose & Context
-This project was a part of CareerFoundry’s Data Immersion curriculum.
 I was tasked to perform exploratory and statistical analyses on multiple data sets using Excel and Tableau.
-Each part of this project was evaluated with feedback by a tutor and mentor.
+This project was a part of CareerFoundry’s Data Immersion curriculum and was evaluated with feedback by a tutor and mentor.
 I was responsible for deciding on the project scope and final presentation format.

 ## Data Cleaning, Integration and Transformation
 I began by reviewing and correcting errors within each data set.
 Certain age groups, years, and states had missing data which I removed or flagged after considering any effects on the results.